-- 13. REMOVE the Suction Line from the container of RV antifreeze. - 14.
-REPLACE the cap on the end of Suction Line. - 15.
-BLOW OUT the black tank flush line at the outside connection with compressed air (max 70 PSI). - 16.
-To prevent staining, CLEAN any RV antifreeze from the sinks, shower (or tub), and toilet using a soft, dry cloth. - 17.
-OPEN then CLOSE kitchen hot water faucet to release pressure in water line. - 18.
-REMOVE the water heater drain plug and allow RV antifreeze to drain. - 19.
-DO NOT replace drain plug / SAVE drain plug for re-use.
+- 14. REMOVE the Suction Line from the container of RV antifreeze. - 15.
+REPLACE the cap on the end of Suction Line. - 16.
+BLOW OUT the black tank flush line at the outside connection with compressed air (max 70 PSI). - 17.
+To prevent staining, CLEAN any RV antifreeze from the sinks, shower (or tub), and toilet using a soft, dry cloth. - 18.
+OPEN then CLOSE kitchen hot water faucet to release pressure in water line.